allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

 Below configuration on my radiator thermostats.
-It's possible to use the Tado cloud service in [Home Assistant](https://home-assistant.io/) which i have done until i changed to the new option with homekit in [Home Assistant](https://home-assistant.io/).
+It's possible to use the Tado cloud service in [Home Assistant][home-assistant] which i have done until i changed to the new option with homekit in [Home Assistant][home-assistant].

 **Configuration:**
 <details>